Dirty Epics

-Dirty Epics are known for songs such as "The Cure", We're Coming Up and "White Out".
+Dirty Epics are best known for songs such as "The Cure", "We're Coming Up" and "White Out".
 Their debut album, Straight In No Kissing, was released in 2008 and the band signed a distribution deal with Universal Music Group for it.
 In 2009, they competed in The Raw Sessions, progressing to the final.
 In 2010, one of their songs featured in British teen drama Skins and the band returned to SXSW.

 Musical style

 The sound of Dirty Epics has been described as "a mix of the New York Dolls, Joy Division and the Pixies with Bob Dylan".
 They are known for their "buzzing guitars, powerful vocals, and a driving drum and bass section".
 The Irish Independent described the effect on the pulse of a combination of "urgent drums and guitars" alongside the "scattergun screech" of Sarah Jane Wai O'Flynn.
 SJ Wai counts her stylistic influences as including Debbie Harry of Blondie, describing her as "a true original who perfectly balanced a punk rock image with glamorous beauty".